NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-local_training.rst

 We will import the Device side sdk in our application to take care of managing the FL cycle and interacting with the orchestrator for us.

-Create a android project and add the gradle dependency.
+Create an android project and add the gradle dependency.

-In your viewmodel for tha activity implement the listeners to the local on-device worker.
+In your viewmodel for the activity implement the listeners to the local on-device worker.

 .. code:: kotlin